EMDR - Great therapy, shame about the name

 - extreme body reactions when we come into contact with a reminder of the trauma

 - constant agitation and 'scanning' the environment for any sign of a trauma reminder.

 Very difficult for one to live with and function...and also difficult for family and friends, as relationships can be affected.

 The 'Big' and 'Small' traumas of life

 However, it is not just life-threatening events that can feel traumatic.
 Francine Shapiro talked about the 'Big T' and 'Small T' traumas.
 A tsunami or a car crash could be examples of 'Big T' traumas.
-On the other hand, losing control of your bladder aged 5 in front of the whole class and being laughed at would also be extremely upsetting, although nobody died (apart from the child, inside...).
+On the other hand, losing control of your bladder aged 5 in front of the whole class and being laughed at would also be extremely upsetting, .
 That child, as an adult, can feel very ill-at-ease whenever there is any attention directed at him (parties, public speaking, interviews etc) and perform poorly as a result.

 Conditions EMDR has successfully been used for

 EMDR is a psychotherapy that aims to help you put the hurtful, tragic, humiliating, painful or frightening experiences behind you if you feel they are still affecting you now.
 As well as PTSD, it has been used successfully to treat a variety of problems where negative life experiences seem to be at the root of such diagnoses as: